Hundreds of Afghan refugees evacuated to Milton Keynes give heartfelt thanks to the 'lovely' people who have welcomed them

 Volunteers have been captivated by the youngsters, who are always polite and smiling, they say.

-"The children are lovely," said Paul.
+"The children are lovely," said Paul, who is councillor for the Campbell Park and Old Woughton ward.
 "Whenever you see them they have a great big beam on their faces.
 They've been through hell and back, but they're still smiling and so engaging."

 Shams said: "The children are happy because they feel safe here.
 They didn't feel safe in Afghanistan any more.
 The adults feel safe too but we still have worries.
 We worry about members still living in Afghanistan and we always listen to the news of what is happening there.
 The Taliban say things are okay but we do not trust hat they say."